mumo← Back

 mumo REST API

 Run structured multi-model deliberations on demand.
-Send a prompt; get back a session containing every model's response, the cross-model claim map, and the round-level distill.
+Send a prompt; get back a session containing every model's response and the cross-model claim map.
+Opt in to per-round recap and session-level synthesis via the recap_round + recap_session parameters.

 This is the consumer reference.
 For agent-runtime use (Claude Code, Cursor, etc.), see the MCP server docs.